Long-term residents need a closer look

 As much as we love caring for cats, it makes us happiest to see them rehomed with a loving family who can give them love and attention.

 There is a new home for every cat, but some stay in care longer than others.
 They can be overlooked for many reasons: age, ailments or simply the wrong colour.

 None of these should be enough for a cat to miss out on a new home with the right family.
 But they can be the difference between a loving cat curling up on a warm lap or they live out their years in a care cabin.

 , we provide help and advice about rehoming our cats, working to overcome the concerns that lead to some of our longer residents being overlooked.

 We believe that there is a home out there for every cat.
 A family for every puss.
 Here are some of the cats who have been with us for far too long.

-Take a look at these cats, with us since April 2017, and consider if you could share your home with them (further information and images can be found via the links):
+Take a look at these long-term resident cats and consider if you could share your home with them (further information and images can be found via the links):

 Please get in touch.
 These cats need another chance at a better life.

 Check our features pages for information on how to care for cats like these.